ASVAB Math Test Prep

 How is MathHelp different?

 Unlike most programs that are filled with tedious, repetitive questions and painfully convoluted explanations, the MathHelp system is dynamic and engaging.
-Our ASVAB test prep uses an interactive multimedia approach to our instruction and practice that keeps students dialed in, supported by detailed progress reports that provide encouragement and motivation.
+Our ASVAB math test prep uses an interactive multimedia approach to our instruction and practice that keeps students dialed in, supported by detailed progress reports that provide encouragement and motivation.

 To round out the program, we include one last check on your status at the end of your journey.
 Our comprehensive ASVAB math practice test provides a solid review of the material and makes certain you haven’t missed anything.
 Note that this “final exam” can be taken as many times as you like because it generates new questions every time.